gc-proto/experimental/laura/gcweb-01.md

 	&lt;/div&gt;
 	&lt;!-- Breadcrumbs [version 1.0] --&gt;
 &lt;/header&gt;</code></pre>
     <p>The Version 4 authentication div is modified to <code>col-xs-6</code> and <code>col-xs-offset-6</code>.
-This ensures that the text for the Theme and topic menu button stays on one line for every screen (xxs, xxs, sm, md, lg and xl).</p>
+This ensures that the text for the Theme and topic menu button stays on one line on every screen (xxs, xxs, sm, md, lg and xl).</p>
   </div>
   <div class="col-md-6">
     <h4>Version 3.0</h4>